 Mexico is a beautiful country in the Southern part of North America.
 In the North, It reaches the United States, and its southern borders are shared with Belize and Guatemala.
 Mexico welcomes many visitors every year.
-Therefore, the Mexican government authorized Mexican tourist visas to foreigners for tourism, business, visit, and cultural events.
-This article explains the Mexico visa types, how to apply, their requirements.
+Therefore, the Mexican government authorized Mexican tourist visas for foreigners for tourism, business, visit, and cultural events.
+This article explains the Mexico visa types, how to apply, and their requirements.

 Who should get a Mexico visa?

 - The duration of your stay

 Mexican laws determine if you need a visa.

 Citizens or permanent residents of specific countries can benefit from Mexico visa exemptions and travel to Mexico without a visa.
 Nationals of nearly 170 countries are eligible to apply for an e-Visa for business or tourism-related purposes.

 The other nationalities that are not on the visa exception list need to apply for Mexico visas for the following purposes:

 - Visiting friends or family

 They can stay in Mexico for up to 180 days if they can obtain the related visa.
 All travelers who plan to stay more than 180 days have to apply for a temporary Mexico visa.

 What are Mexico visa types?